smart-fun/XmlToJson/README.md

 ### Basic usage ###

-The code to convert a XML String into JSON String is the following:
+The code to convert a XML String into a JSON String is the following:

 ```java
 public String convertXmlToJson(String xml) {